 Every training adaptation — faster pace, longer endurance, better recovery — comes from a single mechanism: your body encounters a stress it’s not fully prepared for, and it rebuilds slightly stronger to handle it next time.

-This is progressive overload.
-It’s the only training principle that actually matters.
-Everything else — periodization, recovery weeks, workout variety — exists to make progressive overload work without breaking you.
+This is progressive overload, the one training principle everything else serves.
+Periodization, recovery weeks, and workout variety all exist to make progressive overload work without breaking you.

 The Principle